-T20, M40, B40 Household Income Update 2024
+T20, M40, B40 Household Income Update For 2025

 In 2023 Economy Minister Rafizi Ramli had suggested phasing out the T20, M40 and B40 income classifications which did not accurately reflect the actual situation on the ground.

 While the current T20, M40 and B40 classification was based on fixed income, it does not accurately reflect the household disposable income capability of Malaysians.
 Using net household disposable income as a measurement will better reflect the financial realities of Malaysians in the low- and middle-income categories.
+For all the latest 2024 changes for income classification, see the last section below.

 How does DOSM arrive at these income bands?